utkarshg6/helpful/Git.md

 ### Create a PR using branch

-First push the branch to origin
+First push the branch to the origin

 ```zsh
 git push origin {branch-name}